Stallings graphs for quasi-convex subgroups: Applications to algorithmic problems

-\item[(4)] Given an $L$-quasi-convex subgroup $H$ of $G$, one can decide whether $H$ is almost malnormal (and whether $H$ is malnormal, if $G$ is torsion-free). \end{itemize} \end{prop}
+This yields a number of decidability or computability results.
+The \emph{conjugacy containment} (resp. \emph{conjugacy}) \emph{problem} for subgroups of $G$ is the following: given finite tuples of reduced words generating subgroups $H$ and $K$, respectively, decide whether $H$ contains (resp. is equal) to a conjugate of $K$.
+With the same input, the \emph{intersection of conjugates} problem consists in computing sets of generators for the subgroups in a finite family $\calJ$ as in Proposition~\ref{prop: BP to double cosets} (2) -- assuming that such a family exists.
+The \emph{height problem} computes $\hauteur_G(H)$ on input a finite tuple of reduced words generating a subgroup $H$ of $G$.
+The \emph{almost malnormality problem} decides, on the same input, whether $H$ is almost malnormal.

+\begin{prop} Let $(G,L)$ be a rational structure for a group $G$, for which $L$-representatives and Stallings-like graphs for $L$-quasi-convex subgroups are computable.
+Let $\nu$ be a computable, non-decreasing function, such that $(G,L)$ satisfy Property $\BP_\nu$.
+Then there are partial algorithms which solve the conjugacy containment problem, the conjugacy problem and the intersection of conjugates problems for $L$-quasi-convex subgroups of $G$.

+Suppose in addition that each element of $G$ has finitely many $L$-repres\-ent\-atives.
+There there are partial algorithms which solve the height and the almost malnormality problems for $L$-quasi-convex subgroups of $G$.

+If the rational structure $(G,L)$ is induced by an automatic structure, then these algorithms are uniform in the automatic structure and in the function $\nu$. \end{prop}

-\begin{proof} For all four statements, we first compute a constant of $L$-quasi-convexity $k$ for $H$ and $K$ (resp. for $H$), see Corollary~\ref{cor: compute constant}, and we let $B_k$ be the set of words in $L$ of length at most $2\nu(k)$.
+\begin{proof} For all these problems, we first compute a constant of $L$-quasi-convexity $k$ for $H$ and $K$ (resp. for $H$), see Corollary~\ref{cor: compute constant}, and we let $B_k$ be the set of words in $L$ of length at most $2\nu(k)$.

-(1)\enspace Note that $H$ contains a conjugate of $K$ if and only if there exists $g\in G$ such that $K \le H^g$.
+Note that $H$ contains a conjugate of $K$ if and only if there exists $g\in G$ such that $K \le H^g$.
 In that case, $H^g \cap K = K$ is infinite, so $HgK$ has an $L$-representative in $B_k$.
 Therefore $H$ contains a conjugate of $K$ if and only if $K^g \le H$ for some $g\in B_k$, and this can be verified by brute force: for each word $g$ of length at most $2\nu(k)$, we test each generator $x$ of $K$ to verify whether $x^g \in H$, say, by Proposition~\ref{prop: membership problem}.
+This takes care of the conjugacy containment problem.

 Similarly, $H$ and $K$ are conjugated if and only if $H = K^g$ for some $g\in B_k$: we verify, for each $g$ of length at most $2\nu(k)$, and for each generator $x$ of $H$ (resp. $K$) whether $x^{g\inv}\in K$ (resp. $x^g\in H$).